SACHSTech/ICS3U1_lesson_3_6_2_Errorhandling/README.md

 Some other examples:

-* incorrect data type entered (i.e double inputted when int expected) -
+* incorrect data type entered (i.e double inputted when int expected) - `NumberFormatException`
 * square root of a negative number - `ArithmeticException`
 * referring to an invalid index of a String when doing substring - `IndexOutOfBoundsException`